Thermal insulation upgrades

 not cause long-term deterioration of the building’s fabric or fittings.
 In particular, this applies to

-historic and traditional buildings with a vapour permeable construction that both absorbs moisture
+historic and traditional buildings with a vapour-permeable construction that both absorbs moisture

 and readily allows moisture to evaporate.
 Examples include those built with wattle and daub, cob